learn-co-curriculum/dsc-one-sample-z-test/README.md

 This formula slightly differs from the standard score formula.
 It includes the square square root of n to reflect that we are dealing with the sample variance here.

-Now, all you need to do, is use this formula given your sample mean $\bar x$, the population standard deviation $\sigma$, and the number of items in the sample ($n$). $\mu_0$ is the mean you're testing the hypothesis for, or the "hypothesized mean".
+Now, all you need to do is use this formula given your sample mean $\bar x$, the population standard deviation $\sigma$, and the number of items in the sample ($n$). $\mu_0$ is the mean you're testing the hypothesis for, or the "hypothesized mean".

 Let's use Python to calculate this.